Why Won’t My Cat Sleep With Me Anymore? Help!

 why won't my cat sleep with me anymore

-That being said, ask any cat owner and there’s no better feeling than cuddling up with your furry friend at night.
-Especially on a cold night and your cat feels like a warm blanket.
+There’s no better feeling than cuddling up with your furry friend at night.
+Especially on a cold night when your cat feels like a warm blanket.

 What a blissful feeling.

-In fact, a survey has shown that up to 34% of domestic cats sleep on their owner’s bed.
-There are also a large number of cats that prefer to sleep in the bathroom.
+A survey has shown that up to 34% of domestic cats sleep on their owner’s bed.
+There are also a large number of cats that prefer to sleep in the bathroom, surprisingly.

 But if your cat has been sleeping on your bed every night since it was a kitten, why is there a change in the habit now?